 All licence acquisitions, exploration and evaluation costs are capitalised, a share of administration costs is capitalised insofar as they relate to exploration, evaluation and development activities.
-These costs are written off unless commercial reserves have been established or the determination process has not been completed and there are no indications of impairment.
+These costs are written off to the Consolidated Statement of Comprehensive Loss unless commercial reserves have been established or the determination process has not been completed and there are no indications of impairment.
 If a project is deemed commercial all of the attributable costs are transferred into Property, Plant and Equipment.
-These costs are then depreciated from the commencement of production on a unit of production basis.
+These costs will then be depreciated from the commencement of production on a unit of production basis.